RetroReversing/retroReversing/categories/misc/Conferences.md

 Would the Real Emergent Gameplay Please Stand Up? | Todd Fitzgerald | Game Design | Zoological Gardens: The Science of Creature Design | Greg Gabet | Game Design |

+### John Carmack Keynote
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MusKnL2GbQE?si=6nXzztPh3XWHkEfk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+In his 2004 Game Developers Conference (GDC) keynote speech, John Carmack discussed the history of video games, the progress that has been made in the industry, and his predictions for the future.

+Carmack started by talking about his own experiences, recalling his first computer, a VIC-20 with 4 KB of RAM and a 1 MHz processor.
+He mentioned that the first commercial program he sold was developed on an Apple IIc with 128 KB of RAM and 8 KB of video memory.

+Carmack noted the progress in the video game industry since he started, with a factor of a million difference in power between the VIC-20 and today's computers.
+He also said that early computer games were very niche, while now we have things that can appeal to a wider audience.

+For the future, Carmack said he is confident that there will be more progress and hopes that there will be a place for innovative and exciting new things in the industry.
+Carmack concluded his speech by saying that he is very excited about the future of video games.
+He believes that the industry has the potential to do great things, and he is looking forward to seeing what the future holds.

 ---
 ## GDC 2005+